Essential Tips for Hiking Safety with Dogs

 Emergency Contact Information

 In the unfortunate event of an emergency, having relevant contact information readily available can be vital.
-Include your vet's contact details and any emergency veterinary clinics near your hiking location in your first aid kit.
+Include your vet's contact details and any emergency clinics near your hiking location in your first aid kit.
 It's also a good idea to carry a small notepad with emergency contact numbers for local animal control or search and rescue services.
 Having this information easily accessible can save valuable time and help ensure the best possible care for your dog in case of an emergency.

 Knowing the Wildlife and Plants